vpthehuman/MUSE-multi-block-xai/README.md

 # MUSE – Multi-block Utility for Safe & Explainable learning

-MUSE is a small Python library for block-structured tabular ML with SHAP-based explanations and regulator-style model cards.
-It is designed for applications like multi-omics, radiomics + clinical data, and other multi-view biomedical datasets.
+MUSE is a lightweight Python toolkit for building transparent, reproducible machine-learning models on block-structured tabular data—common in multi-omics, radiomics + clinical, and other multi-view biomedical datasets.
+The library treats each data modality as a separate block, trains any scikit-learn-style estimator, produces global + local SHAP explanations, aggregates importances at the block level, and automatically generates regulator-aligned model cards.

 # Features
-1. Treats each data modality as a named block
-(e.g. clinical_block, omics_block, radiomics_block).
+1. Native support for named blocks
+(e.g., "clinical_block", "omics_block", "radiomics_block").
-2. Works with any scikit-learn style classifier (RandomForest by default, but you can plug in your own model).
+2. Works with any scikit-learn classifier
-3. Global and local SHAP explanations with aggregation at block level.
+(defaults to balanced Random Forests, but users can plug in any estimator).
+3. Explainability built-in
+- TreeSHAP-based global & local explanations
+- Automatic block-level aggregation for multi-modality interpretation
-4. Automatic model card generation for internal review, audits or papers.
+4. Automatic model cards
+Summaries for internal review, audits, reproducibility, and publications.
+5. Simple, clean API
-5. Simple API that plays nicely with pandas and Jupyter notebooks.
+Fully compatible with pandas, scikit-learn, and Jupyter workflows.

 # Installation:
 pip install git+https://github.com/vpthehuman/MUSE-multi-block-xai.git